jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_01.md

 ## Cleanup your resources

-1. When you are done with the lab, delete the ressource group you created, we will use a different one for our future labs !
+1. When you are done with the lab, delete the resource group you created, we will use a different one for our future labs !
-2. Go to Azure Portal, Navigate to your Ressource Group
+2. Go to Azure Portal, Navigate to your Resource Group
-3. Hit the Delete Ressource Group button with the bin.
-It will ask for your confirmation, type the ressource group name and hit delete.
+3. Hit the Delete Resource Group button with the bin.
+It will ask for your confirmation, type the resource group name and hit delete.

 ## Learn more with self-paced training